Jim-Marsden/Zombie_RT/README.md

 # Zombie_RT
-A ZOMBIE runtime based on the spec from: https://www.dangermouse.net/esoteric/zombie.html in C++
+A ZOMBIE runtime based on the spec from: https://www.dangermouse.net/esoteric/zombie.html in C++ under the GPLv3